Publication Ethics and Code of Conduct

-DFI is a member of the Committee on Publication Ethics (COPE).
-As a member, the DFI Journal follows the guidelines recommended by COPE outlined at publicationethics.org.
+The DFI Journal’s standing membership with COPE is currently in the certification process.
+The DFI Journal follows the guidelines recommended by COPE outlined at publicationethics.org.

 DFI is an active subscriber to Similarity Check to prevent scholarly and professional plagiarism by providing immediate feedback regarding a manuscript’s similarity to other published academic and general web content (see https://www.crossref.org/services/similarity-check/).
 Every manuscript submitted to DFI will be subject to a plagiarism check.

 It is the responsibility of all authors and the institutions in which they work to ensure that articles appearing under their names conform to these guidelines.
 It is a condition of submission to the journal that all authors of any article found, following due process, to breach good practice accept responsibility for this breach, which will be subject to sanction at the Publisher’s and Editors’ absolute discretion.
 These sanctions may include, inter alia, the retraction of a published article; publication of a note of correction or apology; banning of future submissions by any author for a specified period; and/or notification of the Head of the authors’ department or organization.